Celethor/cs360Scrum/README.md

 3. User will see a UI generated with all components -> Part of View
 4. User will start the game
 5. User will select a location to place the tile on the board :
-    a.
-Control will call for updation :
+    1. Control will call for updation
-       * First place current tile in the location
+       1. First place current tile in the location
-       * Need to obtain surrounding tiles as neighbours -> Check useful ones and filter them (usefulNeigbours are those which have a value; Hint: usefulNeighbours might be disabled by               default!)
+       2. Need to obtain surrounding tiles as neighbours -> Check useful ones and filter them (usefulNeigbours are those which have a value; Hint: usefulNeighbours might be disabled by               default!)
-       * Check for successful placement :
+       3. Check for successful placement :
-         -> If successful placement :
+         1. If successful placement :
-            // Update Tiles :
+            1. Update Tiles :
-               :: Change to empty values
+               1. Change to empty values
-               :: Update the GUI -> Call to view
+               1. Update the GUI -> Call to view
-            // Update Points :
+            2. Update Points :
-               :: Check and update bonus points if required.
+               1. Check and update bonus points if required.
 Else updates general points
-            // Update moves if gametype is limited moves game -> If unsuccessful placement :
+            3. Update moves if gametype is limited moves game
+         2. If unsuccessful placement :
-            // Make sure placed tile updates with the value
+            1. Make sure placed tile updates with the value
-            // Update moves if required by gametype
+            2. Update moves if required by gametype